Age Related Macular Degeneration (AMD)

 Lutein and Zeaxanthin

 This herb also contains flavonoids and is widely used to increase circulation, including blood flow to the eyes (and in particular the optic nerve).
 In one study, volunteers with macular degeneration took either 60mg of ginkgo biloba a day or a higher 240mg daily dose.
-Both groups found their vision had improved, with those taking the higher dose reporting more significant improvements (iii).
+Both groups found their vision had improved, with those taking the higher dose reporting more significant improvements (xv).
+A Spanish study also concludes that ginkgo biloba extracts may help improve neurodegenerative retinal diseases such as AMD, but more research is needed to determine the herb’s safety and efficacy in the disease processes (xvi).

 High-Strength Multivitamin and Mineral

-One of the omega-3 fatty acids found in 516 – namely docosahexaenoic acid (DHA) – has also been approved by the EFSA as contributing to the maintenance of normal vision.
-It’s also thought that people who eat a diet rich in omega-3 fatty acids may have a lower risk of developing AMD, and that fish oil may support eye health in general.
+One of the omega-3 fatty acids found in fish oil – namely docosahexaenoic acid (DHA) – has also been approved by the EFSA as contributing to the maintenance of normal vision (xviii).
+It’s also thought that people who eat a diet rich in omega-3 fatty acids may have a lower risk of developing AMD, and that fish oil may support eye health in general (xix).

 Landrum.
 JT, Bone.
 RA, Kilburn.
 MD.
 The macular pigment: a possible role in protection from age-related macular degeneration.
 Adv Pharmacol.
 1997;38:537-556.